 California Must Phase out the Dirtiest Ships & End Fossil Fueled Shipping by 2040 to Save Lives

 National and regional organizations are encouraging CARB to make these commitments.
-The state of California has already shown leadership in cleaning up trucks and cars, now ocean ships are next.
-The commercial zero-emissions market Is maturing and we are seeing fast-evolving, climate-friendly shift to zero-emission technologies.
+The state of California has already shown leadership in cleaning up cars, trucks and trains – dirty diesel ships must be next!
+The commercial zero-emissions market is maturing and we are seeing a fast-evolving, climate-friendly shift to zero-emission technologies.
 The time is now to get off of fossil fuels.
 Read our coalition letter to CARB.

 Read our fact sheets for the California Communities of Stockton, SoCal and Richmond to learn more.